damianStrojek/damianStrojek/README.md

 - 🔭 I just got into top600 worldwide on TryHackMe!
 - 🌱 I’m currently studying Computer Science at GUT in Poland while working on my cybersecurity experience
 - 👯 I’m looking to collaborate with other pentesters
-- 🥅 2021 Goals: Becoming top10 worldwide on TryHackMe, finding public vulnerability by myself and getting prepared for OSCP
+- 🥅 2022 Goals: Becoming top100 worldwide on TryHackMe, finding public vulnerability by myself and getting OSCP certification
 - ⚡ Fun fact: I am really good at Counter Strike and I enjoy gym

 ### Spotify Playing 🎧